-Several well-known companies produce laptops.
-Unless people want specialized computers for activities such as gaming, graphics, or videos, most brands have models that appear very similar in features and price.
+Several different companies produce laptops.
+Unless people want specialized computers for activities such as gaming or graphics, most brands have models that appear very similar in features and price.

 Still, some folks like to stick with familiar brands, and HP and Dell have battled for a share of similar markets for many years.
 Anybody who is trying to decide between a Dell

-in 2021 may find these differences and similarities between these popular brands useful.
+laptop may find these differences and similarities between the popular brands useful.

 How Do HP and Dell Laptops Compare?

-that HP and Dell can look very similar at first glance.
-People familiar with laptops from either brand might also agree that their models tend to share certain vulnerabilities.
+HP and Dell can look similar at first glance.
+People familiar with laptops from either brand might also agree that their models tend to share certain capabilities.
 As an example, the low-end models from either company have tended to have problems with hinges and case quality.
-They’re not very durable.
+They're not very durable.

 Sometimes it seems like these companies produce the cheapest laptops without expecting their customers to keep them very long.
 In that respect, it's probably better to invest a bit more in a durable machine that will remain useful for longer.
 That's especially true for users who want to take advantage of the portability of their computer by moving it around a lot.